google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 <!--

-Activation functions are the a core component of neural networks.
-Choosing the right activation functions, or the wrong ones for that matter, can have a big impact on the performance and training time of your network.
+Activation functions are a core component of neural networks.
+Choosing a "good" activation function, or a "bad" one for that matter, can have a big impact on the performance and training time of your network.

 -->